 Deborah earned a Bachelor of Arts degree from Williams College and a Master of Arts in Art History from the University of Chicago.
 She continued graduate studies at George Washington University National Law Center where she earned a Juris Doctor degree and was a member of the Law Review.
 She is a member of the bar in the District of Columbia, New Hampshire, and Ohio.
 Deborah completed the “Governing for Non-Profit Excellence" and the "Performance Measurement for Effective Management of Nonprofit Organizations," executive education programs held at Harvard Business School.
 Deborah also holds an honorary Doctor of Humane Letters from Baldwin Wallace University.
-Deborah is currently pursuing a master's degree in Cultural History at Kent State University.
+Deborah earned a master's degree in Cultural History at Kent State University in 2018.

 Favorite place to travel: Australia